hongtaoh/hongtaoh.github.io/content/en/blog/2020-08-09-updating-pandoc-for-rmakrdown.md

 ---
-title: How to update Pandoc for Rmarkdown and Bookdown
+title: How to Update Pandoc for Rmarkdown And Bookdown
 date: 2020-08-09T09:54:22-04:00
 author: Hongtao Hao
 slug: updating-pandoc